gamerlogan819/meower-utilities/README.md

 current status
 -
 no current major bugs ✅

 can connect to meower ✅

 can send messages ❌

-can be turned into a working turbowarp extension ❌ ready for an early alpha ❌
+can be turned into a working turbowarp extension ❌

+ready for an alpha version ❌